andy-goryachev-oracle/Test/doc/Experiments/NodeProperties.md

 The goal is to reduce the memory footprint and, to a lesser extent, the garbage collection (GC) overhead of JavaFX applications.

-The reduced memory footprint and CPU requirements might be especially benefitial in resource constrained environments such as iOS / Android / RaspberryPi devices.
+The reduced memory footprint and CPU requirements might be especially beneficial in resource constrained environments such as iOS / Android / RaspberryPi devices.